 It’s always a good idea to have interesting facts, a fun game, and the latest tech up your sleeve for when students’ motivation needs a boost.
 In fact, those tools are almost necessary to prevent back-to-school burnout without disrupting what’s working.

 (Picture Indiana Jones trying to move an artifact without triggering traps—that’s basically what needs to happen in October!)

 With so many students learning at home full-time or via a hybrid model, more families are taking on increased responsibility for their child’s education (aka stepping into teachers’ shoes).

 A “love it or hate it” reputation can plague math classes in K-12.
 And moving the needle to “math is awesome, love it!” territory seems like an uphill battle.
 Many students could use a morale boost right about now, just as many families could use some resources to help their child learn math and actually enjoy it.

-That’s exactly why we’ve put together the ultimate starter kit of fascinating math facts, cool math games, and free, fun math activities to spark your student’s interest and get them excited to learn more.
+That’s exactly why we’ve put together the ultimate starter kit of fascinating facts about math, cool math games, and free, fun math activities to spark your student’s interest and get them excited to learn more.

 9 amazing facts about math that will intrigue